difarisalahakbar/WanttonMovieApp/README.md

 <p align="center">

-Wantton is a Movie App to view information about Movies or Tv Series.
+Wantton is an Movie App to see the information about Movies or Tv Series.
 This project has been made just for practice my coding skills.

 <img src="/SS/ss1.png" />
 <img src="/SS/ss2.png" />